maximealive/VFD-Parameter-Automation/README.md

 ELEGOO 8 Channel DC 5V Modulo Relay con Accoppiatore Ottico per UNO R3 Mega 1280 DSP Arm PIC AVR Raspberry Pi

-*Buttons: I needed to use 3 external buttons because I had to control 3 different motors.
-Each motor has specific parameters, like torque, RPM, etc., so each button sets the right motor's parameters
+**Buttons: three external buttons were necessary to control three separate motors driven by a VFD.
+Please note that simultaneous control of multiple motors is feasible only if they are identical.
+Each motor necessitated unique parameter settings, including RPM, torque and so on.

 *OBS*
 - each relay is connected to a single VFD's button as shown in the figure below(the VFD keypad can be unmounted in order to reach the buttons and to solder wires and connect them to the realy module).
 RISCRIVERE QUESTA FRASE E VEDERE SE AGGIUNGERE IMMAGINE DEL PULSANTE